santiagossz/kubernetes-airflow/README.md

 ## 2st Case: Airflow

-This is my proposed Airflow Orchestration for the [iFood Engineer Test](https://github.com/wiflore/ifood-data-engineering-test.git), to create KubernetesPod task in a Kubernetes Executor to download/store a file and read/print its results
+This is my proposed Airflow Orchestration for the [iFood Engineer Test](https://github.com/wiflore/ifood-data-engineering-test.git), to orchestrate a data pipeline using airflow inside a Kubernetes cluster, with a Kubernetes executor and running each task with  KubernetesPod Operator in order to download/store a csv file  and read/print its results.